-Online registration is open for this year’s Pacific NW Conference taking place September 27 – 29, 2019 in Tacoma.
-Register today to learn from stellar scientific speakers, business experts and special guests that will be presenting a variety of cutting-edge topics.
-Veterinary technicians will hold their Annual Conference concurrently and may also register at the link.
+Online registration is open for this year’s Pacific NW Conference taking place October 2-4, 2020.
+This year we’re going virtual!
+Register today to learn from stellar scientific speakers, business experts, and special guests that will be presenting a variety of cutting-edge topics.
+Veterinary technicians will hold their Annual Conference concurrently and registration can be found here.

 Small Animal Medicine Program